cnguyen1013/03-Password-Generator/README.md

 ## Description

 An application that generates random passwords based on selected criteria.
-The app runs in the browswer and features dynamically updated HTML and CSS powered by custom Javascript.
+The app runs in the browser and features dynamically updated HTML and CSS powered by custom Javascript.

 ## Main Site